SpreeHertz/SpreeHertz/README.md

 - 🔭 I’m currently working on <a href="https://github.com/spreehertz/cleckzie">Cleckzie </a>
-- 🌱 I’m currently learning JS, HTML and CSS and React
+- 🌱 I’m currently learning JS, HTML, CSS and React
 - 📫 Talk to me on <a href="https://www.twitter.com/spreehertz">Twitter</a>
 - 😄 Pronouns: Spree